-Are you considering breast augmentation surgery in Boston?
+Are you considering breast augmentation surgery?

 People come in all shapes and sizes, so breast implants come in different shapes and sizes too.